Urnark/LuaWrapper/README.md

   LuaManager::CloseLuaManager();
 }
 ```
 Need to register functions before calling "LoadScript".
-Else you can need to call c++ functions in a Lua function
+Else you can not call the c++ functions from Lua.

 In the Lua script
 ```Lua